Dense Vector Search

 You have some

-parser) that you wish to be used as KNN Pre-Filters when you do use theknn
+fqparameters that are re-used on many requests (even when you don’t use theknnparser) that you wish to be used as KNN Pre-Filters when you do use theknnquery parser. -

 You typically want all

-parameters you add to be excluded from the KNN Pre-Filtering so that the result set gets smaller; instead of just computing a newtopK
+fqparams to be used as KNN Pre-Filters, but when users "drill down" on Facets, you want thefqparameters you add to be excluded from the KNN Pre-Filtering so that the result set gets smaller; instead of just computing a newtopKset.

 Usage as Re-Ranking Query